syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 In cell edit action `BeginEdit` and `EndEdit` events are triggered before and after the editing action.
 Cell editing for specific cell can be prevented by using `BeginEdit` event.

-The following code example show, how to prevent cell editing in tree grid.
+The following code example show, how to prevent cell editing in TreeGrid.

 {% highlight CSHTML %}